Crypto-TII/pqdss-ct-toolchain/README.md

 ## Build Binsec from sources

-If for any reason one encounters issues on running binsec on some platforms, building binsec from source could help.
-Please visit: https://github.com/binsec/binsec/blob/master/INSTALL.md
+If, for any reason, one encounters issues on running binsec on some platforms, please build binsec from source by referring to: https://github.com/binsec/binsec/blob/master/INSTALL.md